1Salivan1/1Salivan1/README.md

-# My name is Yevhenii and I'm Front-end developer
+# My name is Yevgeny and I'm Front-end developer

 I am a junior front-end developer, based in the Dnepropetrovsk region/Ukraine.
 At the moment, in addition to the frontend, I’m learning the basics of the backend a little.